openssl req

 -utf8

-customise the output format used with -text.
+Customise the printing format used with -text.
 The option argument can be a single option or multiple options separated by commas.

-See discission of the -certopt parameter in the x509 command.
+See discussion of the -certopt parameter in the openssl x509 command.

 -newhdr